 Did you know that 1 in 4 app users discovers an app through search?

-Key capabilities of App Indexing (according to Firebase)
+Key Capabilities of App Indexing on Google (According to Firebase)

 - Search Results

 App Indexing surfaces links to app content on Google Search.
-For Android, this includes an install button for your app as well as personal content results in the Google app.
+If the app is already installed, it will launch directly from search results.
+If not, it includes an install button for your app as well as personal content results in the Google app.

 The install button for your app appears next to your homepage search result, giving users an easy path to installing your app to view content.